 To get his mind off matters, Holden picks up a magazine someone left in the station and reads an article about how you're supposed to look if your hormones are working right.

+Uh-oh.
 Holden thinks he looks just like the guy who has lousy hormones, which concerns him.

 It also says that if you have any sores in your mouth that haven't healed in a while, you probably have cancer (or at least, this is Holden's interpretation of the article).

-He has a sore in his mouth, so he believes he has cancer, too.
+Naturally, Holden has a sore in his mouth, so he believes he has cancer, too.
 Lousy hormones and cancer.

 Walking down a Christmas-y Fifth Avenue, Holden looks around for the nuns he met earlier, in case they're around someplace taking up a collection.